ankit-rathi/Data-Intelligence-Engine/chapters/07_Analytical_Thinking.md

 * Critical reasoning ensures that patterns in data are evaluated carefully rather than accepted at face value.
 * The insights produced at this stage help organizations **understand the forces shaping past outcomes**.

-However, understanding the past is only one part of intelligent decision-making.
+**Transition to the Next Chapter**

-The next step is to use data and analytical techniques to **anticipate future outcomes**, enabling organizations to move from explanation toward prediction.
+Analytical thinking allows organizations to understand patterns in historical data and explain what has happened.
+But many important decisions depend on anticipating what might happen next.
+The next chapter explores predictive intelligence and how models use data to estimate future outcomes.

 ---